hyphacoop/handbook/guides.md

 1. Sign into Mailcow: https://link.hypha.coop/email
 2. Navigate to "Mailboxes" tab
-3. Click "+Add mailbox" button at bottom of screen
+3. Click "+Add mailbox" button at top-right of screen
     - If the namespace is already taken by an alias, ensure it's not in use before deleting it.
 4. Fill out the following fields, noting the password:
     - Username: info provided by new user